isomerpages/ura-lkywcp/resources/features/_posts/2020-03-17-child-in-the-city.md

 title: Child in the city
 permalink: /resources/features/child-in-the-city/
 image: /images/features/2020/child-city.jpg
-description: More than a billion children are growing up in cities today, and youths will make up a majority of urbanites by 2050.
+description: Nearly one in three people living in cities and towns today is a child.
 To create more child-friendly cities and encourage civic participation from a young age, governments are experimenting ways to engage them, while making their cities more inclusive which will also benefit other vulnerable groups.
 ---

 | Author |
 |---:|
 | Feng Zengkun |

-***More than a billion children are growing up in cities today, and youths will make up a majority of urbanites by 2050.
+***Nearly one in three people living in cities and towns today is a child.
 To create more child-friendly cities and encourage civic participation from a young age, governments are experimenting ways to engage them, while making their cities more inclusive which will also benefit other vulnerable groups.***

 ![Child in the city](/images/features/2020/child-city.jpg/)*Photo: bowie15 © 123rf.com*